pastet89/binance-api-php-light/README.md

-# Basic Airbnb.com home listings scraper
+# Binance API PHP7 light library

-PHP script handling the most essential calls to the Binance API.
+Light PHP7-based library for handling the most essential Binance API calls.
 Binance is one of the biggest cryptocurrency exchanges.

 ## Requirements: